How prepared is your firm for GDPR?

 Either way, GDPR means work – lots of work – for all financial services firms, and keeping track of all the different elements probably feels like keeping lots of plates spinning at the same time; you can’t afford to let any of them drop and smash, because that would potentially mean a hefty fine.

 This is where the risk arises.
-There are a number of big-hitting changes that GDPR is introducing.
-Take your pick from the following:
+There are a number of big-hitting changes that GDPR introduced.

 - The need to construct a data inventory for all processing activities;